 Set on Saint Lucia's calmest beach, Sandals Grande St. Lucian is the most serene of the island's three Sandals resorts.
 Its 311 accommodations suit every vacation style: from ultra-private Overwater Bungalows with personal butlers, to circular beachfront Rondoval Suites, to poolside swim-up suites, to hotel-like Deluxe Rooms with balconies and ocean views.

-This adults-only, all-inclusive resort offers infinite options to guests, like five pools (one is nearly 9,000 square feet).
+This adults-only, all-inclusive resort offers infinite options to guests, like five pools.
 Guests relish dressing for dinner, which could be fresh-caught seafood, Jamaican jerk, sushi, teppanyaki, pizza, pasta, Indian, English pub grub, and more.
 Afterwards, six bars beckon.
 Resort activities are just as varied, though romance is top-of-mind for quite a few guests.

 Serenity at Coconut Bay

 Serenity at Coconut Bay, unfurled in 2017 on a powder beach.
-It is a hot addition to Saint Lucia's deluxe all-inclusives, with a rare 92% Excellent rating on TripAdvisor.
+It is a hot addition to Saint Lucia's deluxe all-inclusives.
 A mere 36 accommodations, all with butler service, make Serenity an intimate boutique hotel.

 Inclusions go way beyond room wifi: guests get airport transfers; top-shelf wine, spirits, craft cocktails; in-suite wet bars; private picnics; pool daybeds and aqua beds.
 Serenity guests have access to everything at sister resort Coconut Bay, including eight restaurants and seven bars.
 Serenity is adults-only, and the specialty at oceanfront Kai Mer Spa is (you guessed it) couples' massages.